From £80,4959

 Nevertheless, the way the Turbo enters tight turns and negotiates direction changes is impressive – if not as impressive as the way that it appears to simply flatten big crests and compressions.

-In extremis, we didn’t feel as connected as we might have done in a lighter, pure-ICE car without this system, but then that’s comparing apples to oranges.
+In extremis, we didn’t feel as connected to the car as we might have done in a lighter, pure-ICE car without this system, but then that’s comparing apples to oranges.
 And anyway, the 400V hybrid system is necessary to power the hydraulic pumps.

 MPG & RUNNING COSTS